nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 # Making a new VISr

 The `defvisr` form creates a VISr type.
-This form has two methods: a `render` method that runs as code is edited, and an `elaborate`/`elaborate-fn` method that gives the VISr compile-time and run-time semantics.
+This form has two methods: a `render` method that runs when code is edited, and an `elaborate`/`elaborate-fn` method that gives the VISr compile-time and run-time semantics.
 The following is the signature for a simple VISr: